murderteeth/rarity-masterwork/README.md

 await barnAdventure.end(adventureToken)
 await crafingMaterials2.claim(adventureToken)
 ```
+### Rarity Crafting Materials 2 - Barn salvage
-Mat rewards are minted to your wallet as standard ERC20 tokens.
+Claim barn salvage mats for victory in the barn.
+These mats are redeemable at 10:1 against each monster's CR.
+That is, slaying a monster with CR 4 awards 40 mats.
+These mats are minted to your wallet as standard ERC20 tokens.

 ### Tracking combat events
 Each attack emits an `Attack` event containing attacker, defender, and attack results.
 Handy for showing a combat log.

 ### Combat mechanics
 The mechanics of Monsters in the Barn follow d20 combat closely, but only cover the very basics.
 Future expansions will cover more advanced mechanics like movement, ranged weapons, spells, saving throws, conditions, and buffs.
-For full details check out [d20 Combat](https://www.d20srd.org/indexes/combat.htm).
+For more, check out [d20 Combat](https://www.d20srd.org/indexes/combat.htm).

 ### Tired of killing rats??
-Meet the monsters from the barn
+Meet the monsters of the barn
-The following d20 monsters were chosen for their CRs and relatively simple attack and damage properties.
+The following d20 monsters were chosen for both their CRs and their simple attack and damage properties.
+An ad hoc monster codex has been created in the library [here](contracts/library/Monsters.sol).
 - [**Kobold (CR 1/4)**](https://www.d20srd.org/srd/monsters/kobold.htm)
 - [**Goblin (CR 1/3)**](https://www.d20srd.org/srd/monsters/goblin.htm)
 - [**Gnoll (CR 1)**](https://www.d20srd.org/srd/monsters/gnoll.htm)